If I Stay

 Time Out says

-For a drama pretty much aimed at 12-year-old girls, it’s less superficial than you’d expect.
-Veteran doc maker R.J.
-Cutler (1996’s A Perfect Candidate) approaches adolescent growing pains and looming independence with seriousness.
-The plot’s dreaded hand of fate proves almost too heavy-handed, highlighting the acting limitations of likable Moretz and Blackley.
-But caring grandpa Stacy Keach brings genuine feeling to a movie that, while solidly done, falls slightly short of a full-on cry.
+For a drama pretty much aimed at 12-year-old girls, this is less superficial than you’d expect.
+Veteran doc-maker RJ Cutler approaches teenage growing pains and looming independence with due seriousness.
+Adding the life-or-death device almost seems a bit much (especially with a celestial glow hanging over everything), highlighting the acting limitations of Moretz and Blackley as they try to move up through the emotional gears.
+Caring grandpa Stacy Keach brings genuine feeling to a movie which, while solidly done, falls slightly short of full-on blubfest.
+Trevor Johnston

 Cast and crew